 5. Buckle up for the long haul

-Addiction is a chronic disease that must be managed.
-Your loved one will need to learn to manage his or her disease over the long term.
+Addiction is a chronic disease that must be managed - Your loved one will need to learn to manage the disease over the long term.
 The majority of people will not find recovery the first time they seek help.
 This does not mean that treatment was a failure.

 - Recovery Housing